Mon - Thur 7.30-15.30 Fri 7.30-14.00

 Want to know more about plasma cleaning and conformal coating performance?

-Give us a call at (+44) 1226 249019 or email your inquiries at sales@schservices.com
+Contact us now to discuss what we can do to help.
+Or, give us a call at (+44) 1226 249019 or email your inquiries at sales@schservices.com

 How to clean “no clean” flux residues and get it right

 Cleaning the residues left behind by a no clean flux process is one of the most difficult tasks when considering cleaning.
+After all, the residues left on the circuit board are not formulated to be cleaned away easily.

-How do you clean no clean flux residues if you need to?
+How do you clean “no clean” flux residues if you need to?

 Whether a flux residue can be cleaned effectively depends on the cleaning materials saponification factor and its compatibility with the residues.